-- ✓ For the internal audit function of the Group, the AC maintained an outsourced Internal Auditors as well as an In-House Internal Audit Department. - ✓ The Outsourced Internal Auditors and In-House Internal Audit Manager communicate regularly with and report directly to the AC.
-For FYE 2024, the Outsourced Internal Auditors' representative met up three (3) times with the AC. - ✓ The Internal Audit Review of the Company's operations encompasses an independent assessment of the Company's compliance with its internal controls and makes recommendations for improvement.

-Outsourced Internal Auditors

-- ✓ At the AC Meeting held on 14 November 2023, the Outsourced Internal Auditors have presented to the AC the Internal Audit Function's Annual Audit Plan ("the Outsourced Annual Audit Plan") for the year 2024, The AC has resolved that the Outsourced Annual Audit Plan for year 2024 be approved for adoption. - ✓ For FYE 2024 and up to the date of this Statement, the Outsourced Internal Auditors have successfully completed their audit visits and reporting as per the approved Outsourced Annual Audit Plan.
+MCCG Practices Applications by VSTECS Practice 11.1 For the internal audit function of the Group, the AC maintained an outsource Internal Auditors as well as an In-House Internal Audit Department.
+The Audit Committee should ensure that the internal audit function is effective and able to function independently.
+The Outsourced Internal Auditors and In-House Internal Audit Manager communicate regularly with and report directly to the AC.
+For FYE 2024, the Outsourced Internal Auditors' representative met up three (3) times with the AC.
+APPLIED The Internal Audit Review of the Company's operations encompasses a independent assessment of the Company's compliance with its intern controls and makes recommendations for improvement.
+Outsourced Internal Auditors At the AC Meeting held on 14 November 2023, the Outsourced In Auditors have presented to the AC the Internal Audit Function's Audit Plan ("the Outsourced Annual Audit Plan") for the year 202 approved for adoption. ~ For FYE 2024 and up to the date of this Statement, the Outsourced Internal